A Patient’s Guide to Reverse Shoulder Arthroplasty

-The surgeon enters the shoulder joint itself by cutting into the joint capsule.
-This allows the surgeon to see the joint.
+Dr. Kiritsis enters the shoulder joint itself by cutting into the joint capsule.
+This allows himto see the joint.
 In more advanced cases of cuff tear arthropathy, and in patients with previous surgery, there may be no capsule and rotator cuff remaining.

-At this point, the surgeon can prepare the bone for attaching the replacement parts.
+At this point, Dr. Kiritsis can prepare the bone for attaching the replacement parts.
 The ball portion of the humeral head is removed with a bone saw.
-The hollow inside of the upper humerus is prepared using a rasp.
-This lets your surgeon mold the space to anchor the metal stem of the humeral component inside the bone.
+The hollow inside of the upper humerus is prepared using a broach.
+This lets Dr. Kiritsis mold the space to anchor the metal stem of the humeral component inside the bone.

 Finally, the humeral component and the glenoid component are inserted.

-Once the joint is anchored, the surgeon tests for proper fit.
-When the surgeon is satisfied with the fit, the joint capsule is stitched together.
-The muscles are then returned to their correct positions, and the skin is also stitched up.
+Once the joint is anchored, Dr. Kiritsis tests for proper fit and begins to close the wound.
+The muscles are then returned to their correct positions, and the skin is also sutured.

 Your incision will be covered with a bandage, and your arm will be placed in a sling.
-You will then be woken up and taken to the recovery room.
+You will then be awaken and taken to the recovery room.

 What might go wrong?